bismarx-v1/Sumec-MiniSumo/README.md

-# THIS IS REPO IS OLD, FOR NEWEST REALESES VISIT: [Updated repo](https://github.com/bismarx-v1/Sumec-Minisumo-main)
+# THIS IS REPO IS OLD, FOR NEWEST RELAESES VISIT: [Updated repo](https://github.com/bismarx-v1/Sumec-Minisumo-main)

 # MiniSumo "SUMEC" Robot Project